Menu

 However, it is important not to supplement in iron unless you definitely have a deficiency or low levels as it can be dangerous.
 You should also always take any iron containing medications or supplements at least four hours away from thyroid medication to avoid absorption being affected.

-I take a multivitamin that includes zinc, selenium, B vitamins, A, C, D, E etc. which are all cited to help with healthy hair growth.
+You can also explore zinc, selenium, B vitamins, A, C, D, E etc. which are all cited to help with healthy hair growth.
+However, always run a new supplement by your doctor!

 Stress